TheToriqul/Fitness-Website/README.md

 ## Contact

-For any questions or inquiries regarding the project, please feel free to contact us:
+For any questions or inquiries regarding the project, please feel free to contact me:

 - **Email:** toriqul.int@gmail.com
 - **Phone:** +65 8936 7705, +8801765 939006